Table of Contents

 Processus Cochleariformis – Above and Anterior to Promontory.

 - Corresponds to the Geniculate Ganglion of Facial Nerve.

-Has lots of surgical importance.
+It has lots of surgical importance.

 Aditus –An Irregular Opening.

 - For Short Process of Incus and its ligament.

 - Contains Stapedius (Muscle) – attaches to footplate of stapes.

 - Connects to the Facial Canal (Containing Nerve to Stapedius).